isabella232/OctoStyle/_pages/writing-for-the-blog.md

 1. Consider if a screenshot is the right tool for the job.

     Screenshots are easy to capture, whereas code blocks can be a lot more work, however, it's good to consider what will be most helpful to the reader.
-If they's a chance your reader will want to copy commands from a screenshot, it's more helpful to copy the commands into a code block.
+If there's a chance your reader will want to copy commands from a screenshot, it's more helpful to copy the commands into a code block.

 1. Check the rights on images you source online.